php-fig/fig-standards/proposed/autoloader.md

 1. Overview
 -----------

-This PSR specifies the rules for an interoperable autoloader.
+This PSR specifies the rules for an interoperable PHP autoloader that can co-exist with any other SPL registered autoloaders.

+The autoloader when implemented correctly will go through an ordered list of path-namespace mappings.
+Each mapping consists of a filesystem directory and a PHP namespace.

 2. Definitions